AresDev/random-users/README.md

 # Random Users App

-This is an app that shows how React Native works and for understanding main concepts of React Native develpment.
+This repository contains the source code of an app that shows how React Native performs, and it useful to understand main concepts of React Native development as:

 1. Creating components.
 2. Use of some external plugins like: